Prohibition 1919-1933

 - by Lieutenant Stephen R. Kramer (Retired), Historian, Greater Cincinnati Police Museum

-Howard Hyde Russell founded the Anti-Saloon League in Oberlin, Ohio as a state society in 1893 for the purpose of applying political pressure to politicians to eliminate the drinking of alcohol.
+Howard Hyde Russell founded in 1893 the Anti-Saloon League in Oberlin, Ohio as a state society for the purpose of applying political pressure to politicians to eliminate the drinking of alcohol.
 The League’s influence spread rapidly, and by 1895 it became a national organization and was the leading organization lobbying for prohibition in the United States early in the 20th century.
-The League drew most of its support from Protestant evangelical churches, especially in the South and rural North, and in the South, the Klu Klux Klan.
+The League drew most of its support from Protestant evangelical churches, especially in the South and rural North, and also in the South, the Klu Klux Klan.

-With political pressure exerted by the League, on May 27, 1919, the Prohibition Era began in Ohio.
-By then, their most prominent leader, Wayne Wheeler, conceived a constitutional amendment and political pressure was applied to the United States Congress.
-The Eighteenth Amendment passed in both chambers of the United States Congress on December 18, 1917 and was ratified by the requisite three-fourths of the states on January 16, 1919.
-Its language allowed Congress to pass enforcement legislation, to wit:
+By May 27, 1919, the Prohibition Era began in Ohio.
+The Anti-Saloon League’s most prominent leader, Wayne Wheeler, conceived a constitutional amendment and political pressure was applied to the United States Congress.
+The Eighteenth Amendment passed in both chambers of the United States Congress on December 18, 1917 and was ratified by the requisite three-fourths of the states on January 16, 1919, to wit:

-Eighteenth Amendment
+Eighteenth Amendment |

-| After one year from the ratification of this article the manufacture, sale, or transportation of intoxicating liquors within, the importation thereof into, or the exportation thereof from the United States and all territory subject to the jurisdiction thereof for beverage purposes is hereby prohibited. |
+| After one year from the ratification of this article the manufacture, sale, or transportation of intoxicating liquors within, the importation thereof into, or the exportation thereof from the United States and all territory subject to the jurisdiction thereof for beverage purposes is hereby prohibited.

+Note that the amendment permitted the federal government to pass legislation to enforce the amendment.
 Andrew Volstead, a Minnesota representative and chairman of the House Judiciary Committee, introduced the National Prohibition Act on June 27, 1919, better known as the Volstead Act, to enforce the new amendment.
 Congress passed it on October 27, 1919, over the veto of President Woodrow Wilson, to take effect on January 17, 1920, prohibiting the manufacture and sale of alcoholic beverages.

 The Anti-Saloon League ceased to be a force in American politics and eventually merged with other groups to form the National Temperance League.
 Later they renamed themselves the American Council on Addiction and Alcohol Problems.